isomerpages/nea-cfhp/_dc-fans-and-hpwh/Direct Current Fans.md

 compared to Alternating Current (AC) motors.
 They are typically labelled as “DC” by manufacturers and retailers.
 They currently do not carry any energy label.</p>
+<p>Stand fans, ceiling fans, and table fans that use DC motors are eligible
+for purchase with the Climate Vouchers.
+DC fans with non-LED lights are not eligible.</p>
 <p>Given that retailers may offer different models, it is advisable to enquire
 with them about the specific models that are eligible for purchase with the Climate Vouchers.</p>